gleich/optic.docs/docs/intro.md

 - `pdflatex` - Builds a PDF from a LaTeX document
 - `git` - Keep track of your changes

-## How to learn kiwi
+## How to learn optic

-The best way to learn kiwi is by using kiwi!
-Follow along in the documentation with a dummy project to see how kiwi works and how it can help you.
+The best way to learn optic is by using optic!
+Follow along in the documentation with a dummy project to see how optic works and how it can help you.